disability insurance

 You are fully insured from the start.
 The size of your insurance premiums and the length of time over which you paid them have no effect on your pension.

 If you become unemployed, you remain covered by employment-based accident insurance for as long as you receive Swiss unemployment insurance benefits.
-If you are not employed in Switzerland, do not receive Swiss unemployment benefits, and do not have voluntary interim accident insurance, then you are not insured by UVG and cannot claim a UVG disability pension if an accident leaves you incapacitated.
-You can learn more about Swiss accident insurance here.
+If you are not employed in Switzerland, do not receive Swiss unemployment benefits, and do not have voluntary OAI/NOAI-equivalent insurance (including interim accident insurance), then you are not insured by OAI/NOAI accident insurance and cannot claim an OAI/NOAI disability pension if an accident leaves you incapacitated.

 3. Disability pensions from occupational pension funds (BVG)

 If you become disabled, you can claim a lifelong disability pension from your occupational pension fund.
-This pension primarily applies to disabilities resulting from illness because it compliments DI and UVG pensions to make up a maximum of 90 percent of your insured income.
+This pension primarily applies to disabilities resulting from illness because it compliments DI and OAI/NOAI pensions to make up a maximum of 90 percent of your insured income.
 Invalidity resulting from accidents is adequately covered by DI and UVG pensions in most cases.

 The size of your BVG disability pension is based on the amount of pension benefits you have, and on the number of contributions which would theoretically have been paid up until retirement age (without interest).